 Job Prospects...
 At a glance

 The cabinetmaking industry has been hit hard by automation and a period of economic downturn several years ago.
 Cabinet makers are in demand becasue of high numbers of new house builds, and new renovations.
-We expect a small reduction over the next few years, with modest growth in this industry over the next few years.
+We expect a small reduction over the next few years, with modest growth in this industry over the longer term.

 Cabinet makers make, repair and finish furniture.
 This involves working with wood, fabrics and leather.
 They also finish furniture by polishing and painting.
 Some cabinet makers also design the furniture they make.